mitchboullt/Project_2/README.md

 Load: The datasets were connected to a relational database so some of the aforementioned questions can be answered through sql queries.

+Future Improvments: Add total first monthly streams when added to streamiing site.
+Add number of awards one and in what categories.
+If possible add a table with a more in depth breakdown of each movies budget.

 List of Datasets:

 Movie Reviews: